Christian Welch

-He is a NRL premiership winning player of 2020 and played for Queensland in the 2019 State of Origin series.
+He was a NRL premiership winning player of 2020 and played for Queensland in the 2019 State of Origin series.

 Early life

-Welch was born in Sydney, New South Wales, Australia and moved to Townsville, Queensland at a young age where he began playing hockey.
-He has one older brother, Brendan, and a younger sister, Lauren, and his mother Lyn.
-His family relocated to Gladstone, Queensland before settling in Brisbane, Queensland.
-When settled in Brisbane, Welch was educated at Villanova College, Brisbane an Augustinian education for boys.
+Welch was born in Sydney and moved to Townsville at a young age where he began playing hockey.
+He has one older brother, Brendan, and a younger sister, Lauren, his mother Lyn and father John.
+His family relocated to Gladstone before settling in Brisbane.
+When settled in Brisbane, Welch was educated at Villanova College, an Augustinian education for boys.
 Once graduating high school he attended University of Queensland studying Commerce.

 He played his junior rugby league for the Eastern Suburbs Tigers and Gladstone Brothers, before being signed by the Melbourne Storm.

 In 2013 and 2014, Welch played for the Melbourne Storm's NYC team.
 On 3 May 2014, he played for the Queensland under-20s team against the New South Wales under-20s team.
 While living in Melbourne he continued his studies at University of Melbourne.